SMALL FIBER NEUROPATHY—BUT TESTS ARE NORMAL

 Can Lyme disease cause small fiber neuropathy?

-Can it improve with treatment?
+Can small fiber neuropathy improve with treatment?

-Why are tests normal?
+Why are EMG and nerve conduction studies normal?

-What are common symptoms?
+What symptoms are common?

 Dr. Daniel Cameron, MD, MPH